thumbliner/thumbliner/toys.md

 ---

+> “Anyone who tries to make a distinction between education and entertainment doesn’t know the first thing about either.”<br>
+> — Marshall McLuhan

+---

 ## **Farming Simulator** by Giants Software<br>
 Operate a farm through seasons by aligning machinery to fieldwork, managing inputs and rotations, and turning harvest into cashflow through storage, hauling, and processing.
 <p>